How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 We’ve created a simple curriculum that uses mountain metaphors to teach.
 Our goal is to show how mountains teach patience, perseverance, and peace.
 We do this through practice, progress tracking, and support from others.

 Our workshop lasts four to six weeks.
 Week 1 focuses on building values.
 Week 2 teaches patience.
 Week 3 is about perseverance.
 Week 4 is about peace and integration.
+Week 5 is for a community project.
+Week 6 reviews what we’ve learned and plans for the future.

 Curriculum ideas for workshops using mountain imagery